 The insurance company will generally pay for new medical conditions, injuries or accidents that may occur after the effective date of the policy.
 It does not cover any expenses related to pre-existing conditions, preventive check ups, immunizations or maternity.

-US Urgent care visit is $25 copay and not subject to deductible.
-After which co-insurance may apply; if applicable.
-After which co-insurance may apply; if applicable.
+US Urgent care visit is $15 copay and not subject to deductible.
+After which, the plan covers 75% of eligible expenses.
 If you visit the emergency room for a sickness (not injury) for which you are not admitted into the hospital, there is $200 penalty per visit.

 Prescription drugs are covered like any other eligible medical expenses as an inpatient; there is no coverage for outpatient drugs.